| caep-interop | May 2026 | |

 The Shared Signals Framework enables sharing of Security Event Tokens (SETs) [RFC8417] between cooperating peers.
 When combined with Continuous Access Evaluation Profile ([CAEP]) to share events such as Session Revocation and Credential Change, implementations can greatly improve their session and security outcomes.¶

 The CAEP Interoperability Profile outlines the minimum required features that implementations must offer in order to be considered compliant and to achieve interoperability.
-It describes specific use cases with CAEP session-revoked and credential-change events.
+It describes specific use cases with CAEP session-revoked, credential-change, and device-compliance-change events.
 Support for all use cases listed herein is not required in order to be considered compliant with this profile.
 An implementation can choose specific use cases to support.¶

 The following specifications are profiled in this document:¶